 Report the injury to your employer: You should report the injury to your employer as soon as possible, and make a note of the time, date, and details of the incident.

 Seek medical attention: You should seek medical attention for your injuries, either from your GP or at a hospital.

 Keep a record of your expenses: You may be entitled to compensation for any expenses you incur as a result of your injury, such as medical bills or travel costs.

 Seek legal advice: If you believe that your employer was negligent in preventing your injury, you may be entitled to compensation.
-A work injury attorney melville ny can help you to determine your legal options.
+A workers compensation lawyer san antonio tx can help you to determine your legal options.

 In conclusion, workplace injuries are a common problem in Scotland, but there are steps that employers can take to prevent them.
 If you are injured on the job, it is important to report the incident to your employer, seek medical attention, and keep a record of your expenses.
 By taking these steps, you can help to ensure that you receive the appropriate care and support, and can take legal action if necessary.